 Hash functions are combinations of nonlinear functions specifically created so that their antecedents are not easily computable.
 It is generally faster to calculate from the function f all the pairs (x, a) (or as much as possible, where the most probable) and to compare with the value of the antecedent sought.

 dCode retains ownership of the "Preimage of a Function" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Preimage of a Function" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Preimage of a Function" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Preimage of a Function" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Preimage of a Function" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Preimage of a Function" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Preimage of a Function" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.